 - The next morning, place the lamb and the marinade into the slow cooker.
 Cook for 7 hours over low heat.

 - An hour before serving, make the jicama slaw by place the jicama, red onion and the juice from the lime into a large bowl.
 Stir.
 Season to taste with salt and pepper.

 - Just before serving, using a fork, shred the meat into bite-sized pieces.

 - Warm the tortillas on a griddle.

-- To serve, place some of the lamb onto a tortilla, top with some cilantro, the jicama slaw, a little avocado and some hot sauce.
+- To serve, place some of the lambs onto a tortilla, top with some cilantro, the jicama slaw, a little avocado, and some hot sauce.